textkernel/tx-dotnet/README.md

 ```

 ## Documentation
+To view MSDN-style documentation for this SDK, check out our [DocFX-generated docs][docfx-docs].
-For the full API documentation, information about best practices, FAQs, etc. check out our [docs site][api-docs].
+For the full REST API documentation, information about best practices, FAQs, etc. check out our [API docs][api-docs].

 ## Examples
 For full code examples, see [here][examples].